forcedotcom/cli/releasenotes/README.md

 * NEW: If you specify Apex tests with the `--tests` flag of `project deploy start|validate`, the `--test-level` flag defaults to `RunSpecifiedTests`.
 (GitHub issue [#2396](https://github.com/forcedotcom/cli/issues/2396), plugin-deploy-retrieve PR [#812](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/812))

-    Many thanks to Christopher Bohlman ([cbohlman](https://github.com/cbohlman)) for thinking of the feature, and then contributing the code.
-We put out a "Help Wanted" call, and you answered with aplomb.
-We love it.
+    Many thanks to Christopher Bohlman ([cbohlman](https://github.com/cbohlman)) for contributing the code.
+We put out a "Help Wanted" call, and he answered with aplomb.
+Community Collaboration in Action -- we love it!

 * NEW: Manage source tracking in existing orgs with these two new commands: